draperkm/draperkm/README.md

 # Hi there 👋

-**I'm training as Data Anlysts in the Insurance Services industry.
+**I'm training as Data Analysts in the Insurance Services industry.
 I like solving puzzles and have a passion for machine learning**.

 I focus on: